 For nearly 60 years, the Castro family controlled Cuba.
-But in April 2018, it was announced that the island nation long dominated by the specter of its former dictator, Fidel Castro, and his family will get a new leader.
-On April 19, 2018, the 86-year-old Raúl Castro will step down and Miguel Díaz-Canel, his handpicked successor, will become president and head of state.
+But in 2018 it was announced that the island nation long dominated by the specter of its former dictator, Fidel Castro, and his family would get a new leader.
+In 2019, the 86-year-old Raúl Castro stepped down and Miguel Díaz-Canel, his handpicked successor, became president and head of state.

-This will be the first time Cuba has had a non-Castro in power since the Cuban Revolution rocked the island more than half a century ago—and it’s been a bumpy ride.
-Since taking power in 1959, the Castros have overseen both revolution and modernization, becoming some of the most divisive figures of their time.
+This was the first time Cuba had a non-Castro in power since the Cuban Revolution rocked the island more than half a century ago—and it’s been a bumpy ride.
+Since taking power in 1959, the Castros oversaw both revolution and modernization, becoming some of the most divisive figures of their time.

 In 1953, the son of a wealthy Spanish sugarcane farmer burst into Cuba’s national consciousness when he helped lead what he hoped would be a successful uprising against Cuba’s new dictatorship.
 Fidel Castro, then a young attorney with a flair for politics, wanted all of Cuba to rise up against Fulgencio Batista, who had deposed Cuba’s president the year prior.
 His mission, designed to spark others to revolt, was nothing short of suicidal: Along with his brother Raúl and about 120 others, he invaded Cuba’s second-largest military garrison.
 It failed and he was jailed.